jcdevgame/GrimaceParty/README.md

 1. Download the grimace party
 2. Unzip it
 3. Move the folder GrimaceParty to you C:/ (c drive)
 4. You can now play!!!
+The exe is called console application.
+I am too lazy to rename it sorry :(